 Arslan Khan is from Pakistan with high ambitions to achieve his goals in life.
 He is a freelance writer.
 Writing articles is his passion.

 Silent Hill: Shattered Memories is a re-imagining of the very first game of the series, Silent Hill.
-This game is a psychological thrilling nightmare in itself.
+This game is a psychologically thrilling nightmare in itself.
 The game opens with a warning: “This game psychologically profiles you as you play.
 It gets to know who you really are, then uses its information to change itself, it uses its knowledge against you, creating your own personal nightmare.
 The game plays you as much as you play it.”

 The game is set in a different universe from the original Silent Hill, including the characters, locations, relations, and main story.
-The same quest for Harry Mason to find his daughter in the fictitious town of Silent Hill, but this time in a different universe.
+The same quest for Harry Mason to find his daughter in the fictitious town of Silent Hill but this time in a different universe.
 The story plot is changed and original characters are also altered.
 The game provides you with five different endings, first-person sessions of psychotherapy with psychiatrist Michael Kaufmann, and a whole new gruesome journey of Harry Mason in the dark cold world of Silent Hill.
 Psychotherapy sessions are key to the progression of the story.
 You will have to answer the question and the focus of the game will change according to your answers.
 Shattered Memories’ re-imagined plot received praise from the reviewers.

 Same But New Fictional World:

 Shattered Memories take place in the cold blue world of Silent Hill.
 The game is draped in darkness, with Harry’s light only thing that can help you to navigate.
-It is the same old town of the original game with the same locations but different settings.
+It is the same old town as the original game with the same locations but different settings.
 The story of the game also starts with a car accident as in the original game.
 Some notable changes are made.
 Alchemilla is now moved to a different street.
 Some of the Alchemilla layouts is also changed.
 The connecting streets are also put into separate locations.
 The map of the ice-cold world also has been changed a little bit.
 Shattered Memories give you a chance to relive classic Silent Hill from a different perspective.
 Old school is there to explore.
 Abandoned houses can be visited throughout the game.

 Many old characters are altered but they retain some of their old traits, as Nurse Lisa Garland is a generous soul, Cybil Bennet is a good cop but also can be sexy as according to your made choices, Dahlia is a drug addict who runs away from her past, and Michelle Valdez is a new character and its sexual approach towards you can also be changed.
 If you would often stare at nude pictures, you will get a red hot sexy Michelle Valdez.
 Besides all this, Dr. Kaufmann is a key character as he explores your personality through his questions.
-The first-person camera angle gives you face to face interaction with Dr. Kaufmann which creates an impressive atmosphere.
+The first-person camera angle gives you the face-to-face interaction with Dr. Kaufmann which creates an impressive atmosphere.
 Your encounters with these characters bring back some old memories of 1998, but to some extent.

 "Aren't all psychiatrists supposed to be obsessed with sex?"